When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 In our case, we were initially just a little startup.
 And every $500 I was spending and then $2,000 I was spending was coming out of my kid’s university funds.

 So, I was really, really, really careful and thankfully I didn’t have to pay hundreds of thousands to an agency.
-That was me.
-That was my 20 years of experience.
+Instead, I could draw on my 20 years of experience.
 I was able to spend less because I was able to come up with the positioning and work with smaller agencies and do more myself.

 But now that we’re much bigger, we have this unbelievable brand and we have this velocity, now we’re rolling into the web and we can afford more employees.
-We have awesome agency partners now that have keys that can help us.
+We have awesome agency partners now that can help us.

 Anna: